williamhullender/azure-network-protocols/README.md

 </p>
 <br />

-Now we can observe DNS traffic.
+Now we can observe DNS (Domain Name System) traffic.
 In Wireshark filter only for DNS traffic.

 </p>
 <br />